air-wickvu/cse15l-lab-reports/week-7-lab-report.md

 For editing the file on the local server then scp the file to the remote server took me about 7-8 minutes.
 A difficulty I had was to correctly set the destination path for the edited file, this caused me to take longer as I had to login into the remote account and confirm the path.

 When I edited the file on the remote server, I was able to make the changes and run the test directly on the remote at about 5-6 minutes.
 I didn't face any difficulties but I did notice this method is much more efficient and I plan on using this method in the future when the situation arises.
-I was able to avoid the issue of correctly setting the destination path for the updated file.
+I was able to avoid the possible issue of correctly setting the destination path for the updated file.

 1. Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?